bobama/stigmergy/README.md

 ### Generate a file for hash salts

-Change to the "app/" folder and generate a random salts file:
+Change to the "<base>/app/" folder and generate a random salts file:

     $ dd if=/dev/urandom of=salts bs=1 count=1048599

 ### Compile and install additional modules

-Change into the "modules/hec/" folder and run:
+Change into the "<base>/modules/hec/" folder and run:

     $ sudo python setup.py install

 RUNNING
 -------

+Change to the "<base>/app/" folder.
 To start with a new and empty database and clean crypto folder, run:

     $ ./clean_run.sh